0zonebilly/fMRI-Analysis/README.md

 __Point Process Analysis__

 Described by Tagliazucci et al., this system binarizes a neural timeseries, extracting only those events which surpass a given threashold (in this case, 1 standard deviation).
 This very efficiently compresses a network.
 The library also has functions for returning the rate of events, as well as the average interval between events.

+This analysis lends itself to the formation of Poincare return maps, which can be implemented in this library.

 ### Pipeline Code